 We recommend you review your federal student loan accounts prior to starting the exit counseling session.
 Start your review.

 Complete the Loan Exit Counseling

-You will need your Social Security Number, Date of Birth, you FAFSA PIN, and names, addresses, phone numbers, and email addresses for 4 references.
+You will need your Social Security Number, Date of Birth, your FSA ID, and names, addresses, phone numbers, and email addresses for 4 references.
 This will take approximately 15 to 30 minutes to complete.

 Exit Counseling Documents:

 UNMC is required to provide the additional loan information listed below.
 The links below are provided for your reference and access only.
 (FYI)